nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="goal"></a>
 ### The Goal
-Instead, I wanted to set out to build a model that can generalize to any user, as long as you just provide a few examples of items they alreay enjoyed (i.e. when you sign up to Nick-flix Movie Streaming, you click on a few movies you like).
+Instead, I wanted to set out to build a model that can generalize to any user, as long as you provide even a few examples of items they alreay enjoyed (i.e. when you sign up to Nick-flix Movie Streaming, you click on a few movies you like).
 The model should embed features of the user, not the unique user themselves.
-This is different than most other tutorials is that we will NOT map each user id to an embedding.
-Instead, for our simple example, we will treat each user as a feature vector made up of only two things:
+This is different than most other tutorials in that we will NOT map each user id to an embedding.
+Instead, for our simple example, we will treat each user as a feature vector made up of only two pieces of information:
 1. Their Watch History: list of movies they have liked/disliked
 2. Their Genre Preferences: the average rating for each possible genre